-This Guide outlines the process of constructing the Global State of Democracy (GSoD) Indices, which inform The Global State of Democracy: Exploring Democracy's Resilience (International IDEA 2017a).
+This Guide outlines the process of constructing the Global State of Democracy (GSoD) Indices, which inform The Global State of Democracy 2019: Addressing the Ills, Reviving the Promise (International IDEA 2019).
 It is written for readers who want a better understanding of the Indices, as well as researchers who may wish to use and build on the data contained within them.
 This Guide builds upon the GSoD Indices Methodology.
-For a detailed outline of the conceptual and measurement framework see The Global State of Democracy Indices Methodology: Conceptualization and Measurement Framework, Version 2 (Skaaning 2018).
+For a detailed outline of the conceptual and measurement framework see The Global State of Democracy Indices Methodology: Conceptualization and Measurement Framework, Version 3 (Skaaning 2019).